 For the vanilla cinnamon drizzle:

 - Mix the sugar and cinnamon in a bowl.
-Add the vanilla and 1 tsp of the milk, then stir until it reaches a thick drizzling consistency.
-If necessary to reach the required consistency, add more milk 1 tsp at a time to thin, or 1 tsp of powdered sugar at a time to thicken.
+Add the vanilla and 1 teaspoon of the milk, then stir until it reaches a thick drizzling consistency.
+If necessary to reach the required consistency, add more milk 1 teaspoon at a time to thin, or 1 teaspoon of powdered sugar at a time to thicken.
 Drizzle over the cooled scones.

 - Best enjoyed on the same day or within 2 days if stored in an airtight container at room temperature.